 RARx is not just another asphalt option.
 It is a more complete infrastructure proposition: better lifecycle value, better use of recycled tyre rubber, and better alignment with modern road, council and sustainability priorities.

-Bring the solution into the UK and target markets through a structured commercial agreement.
+Bring the solution into the UK and other target markets through a structured commercial agreement built around long-term growth and market development.

 Build local production capability to support commercial scale and stable market supply.